 - Fresh Basil: Basil and tomato are two ingredients that go together like a dream.

-- Baking Powder & Arrowroot Flour: Enhances the light and fluffy texture of the egg cups.
+- Baking Powder and Arrowroot Flour: Enhances the light and fluffy texture of the egg cups.
 They also stop the eggs from completely deflating when they exit the oven!

-- Salt: Make all the flavors snap, crackle & pop!
+- Sea Salt Flakes: Make all the flavors snap, crackle & pop!

 This egg muffin cup recipe is so easy; here’s what you need to do: